Company registration in Argentina

 - Company is not allowed to issue public shares.

 - Changes to its company structure are relatively easier to make than Corporations.

-- The administration of the company can is formed by one or more managers, all having the legal representation of the company.
+- The administration of the company is formed by one or more managers, all having the legal representation of the company.

 - Limited Liability Companies protect personal assets from company liability.

-Steps to Register a Company in Argentina
+Steps to register a company in Argentina

 A company is its own legal entity and lets you conduct business throughout Argentina.
 You can also make use of other privileges, such as corporate tax rates or limited liability.
 Below are the steps to register a company inside argentine legislation:

 - Get an Unique Tax Identification Code (CUIT) for every shareholder and administrators in the Federal Administration of Public Income (AFIP).